-Be sure to stay outside the painted yellow safety lines next to the railroad tracks-2500 tons of train still rumble by along Beach Street twice a day.
+Be sure to stay outside the painted yellow safety lines next to the railroad tracks-during the summer, 2500 tons of train still rumble by along Beach Street four times a day.

-Turn left and follow the railroad tracks past Neptune's Kingdom toward the Casino Arcade, where train passengers boarded and departed.
 Until 1960, Boardwalk visitors stepped off the Suntan Special to the rousing strains of the Beach Band, which greeted each train with blazing brass.
-Today Roaring Camp Railroads still brings visitors to the Boardwalk through the redwoods from Felton during the summer.
+Today Roaring Camp Railroads still brings visitors to the Boardwalk through the redwoods from Felton.